strmlineapp-ux/agileflow/docs/user-manual.md

-# Strm User Manual
+# Strm_ User Manual

-Welcome to Strm, your team's central hub for managing tasks, scheduling events, and coordinating production workflows.
+Welcome to Strm_, your team's central hub for managing tasks, scheduling events, and coordinating production workflows.
 This guide will walk you through the key features of the app.

 ## 1. Getting Started

 ### 1.1 Requesting Access
-To begin using Strm, you must first be invited or request access to your company's specific workspace from an administrator.
+To begin using Strm_, you must first be invited or request access to your company's specific workspace from an administrator.
-1. Navigate to your company's unique Strm URL (e.g., `your-company.strm.app`).
+1. Navigate to your company's unique Strm_ URL (e.g., `your-company.strm_.app`).
 2. Click the "Sign up with Google" button.
 This will also request permission to view your Google Calendar.
 3. If you have not been pre-approved by an administrator, your account will be created in a "pending" state.
 4. An administrator for your company will review your request and grant you access.
 You will receive an email notification when this happens.